-Financial risk is the speculation of losing money in financial markets - it includes both investments and business operations.
-It is the risk no one wants to suffer, but everyone involved is willing to take due to enticing returns.
-Many studies have emerged around managing financial risk because it cannot be avoided.
+Financial risk is the speculation of losing money in financial markets; it includes both investments and business operations.
+It is a risk no one wants to suffer, but everyone involved is willing to take due to the enticing returns.
+Many studies have emerged around managing financial risks because it cannot be avoided.
 However, with the right tools, financial risks can be identified and minimised.

 Here, we look at some of the aspects of financial risk, why it is important, how to identify financial risks, and what tools can be used to manage them:

-Financial risks happen due to macro-economic conditions, such as changes in the market conditions and a rise in volatility.
-For example, financial default in large amounts, whether by a collective of individuals or a company, can also set this change in the economy, leading to financial risks (e.g. subprime mortgage crisis in 2007-08).
+Financial risks happen due to macro-economic conditions, such as changes in market conditions and a rise in volatility.
+For example, financial defaults in large amounts, whether by a collective of individuals or a company, can also cause this change in the economy, leading to financial risks (e.g. subprime mortgage crisis in 2007-08).

 Financial risk is everywhere, and it comes in all variations.
 However, it does not have to be daunting - years after several financial crises, researchers are coming up with new risk management tools to mitigate the financial risks.

 Although everyone tries to avoid financial risk, it is not as criminal as people make it out to be.
 Financial risk is often a necessary component of the market industry, and it exists at different levels.
 Financial risk can be difficult to handle and hard to overcome if it becomes a very high risk.
 Still, it can be mitigated with the right financial tools.
 There can be no growth in your company or portfolio without financial risk.
 If the risk can be mitigated, it will offer the investor or business owner a number of positives.
 It leaves you with a better understanding of financial risk and the ability to make informed decisions in business or investments.
 Analysing the financial risk helps you determine the market value of the financial operation.
 Dealing with financial risk will also leave you with analysis tools that will benefit you in the long term.
 Risk should not be taken as an opposite of reward, but rather the other side of the same coin.